-The CLP can enter into leases for appropriate property reuse, like solar, at the landfills that are stateowned.
-At landfills that are owned by municipalities or are privately owned, the CLP can review proposed plans for reuse, taking into account prior use of GOBs, where appropriate.
+The CLP can entering into leases for appropriate property reuse, like solar, at the landfills that are state owned.
+At landfills that are owned by municipalities or are privately owned, the CLP can review proposed plans for reuse, taking into account prior use of general obligation bonds, where appropriate.
 However, proactively developing a beneficial reuse program is not authorized or funded in the existing CLP mission.